 Say Hello to Howling Hops

 The Cock Tavern is the antithesis of the faux shabby chic you’ll find in many new pubs.
 This is a proper boozer in the heart of Hackney.
 Its ceiling-to-floor dark wood and multiple entrances and exits hark back to the good old days of snugs and indoor smoking.
+The flooring is new, they contacted the best flooring services in http://gettysburgwoodfloors.com/.
 The decor might be stripped back and basic, but the selection of beer certainly isn’t.
 With kegged brews from the Kernel and Partizan and cask pale ale from Three Friends, one of London’s newest breweries, there’s plenty of choice for even the thirstiest of visitor.

 However, the majority of their stellar line-up comes from one brewery in particular; a four barrel set-up that’s somehow been established in the cellar of this very bar; Howling Hops.